 Students will receive convening dates no later than the term before the convening is scheduled to take place.
 Students should check their Vanderbilt email for release of convening information.

 Students in the Peabody Online program are required to attend three on-campus convenings over the course of their program.
 Convenings are aligned with LLO’s structured plan of study, and designed to facilitate effective completion of the capstone.
 In light of this, both the sequence and timing of the convenings are critical, and students should plan to attend their scheduled convening in line with the LLO structured plan of study.
-If there are extenuating circumstances that prevent a student from attending his or her scheduled convening, that student must petition the Program Director regarding alternatives.
-To receive a form for the petition process, please reach out to your Student Success Advisor.
+If there are extenuating circumstances that prevent a student from attending their scheduled convening, that student must petition the Program Director regarding alternatives.
+To receive information on the petition process, please reach out to your Student Success Advisor.